How yoghurt is made: The basic principles.

 Electric yoghurt makers should heat the milk to the correct temperature and then hold the temperature indefinitely.
 However, if the milk is too cold the heating process will be slow, which can lead to unbalanced culture growth and the possibility of undesirable texture outcomes.
 We recommend preheating the milk so that it is in the correct temperature range of 37 to 43 ° C when the culture is added and mixed in.

 Many yoghurt makers will slowly creep up in temperature after a while and reach temperatures that will kill the culture, this will extend the life of the yoghurt in your fridge, but any probiotic cultures will be killed too.
 If you wish a long inoculation time without killing the culture, but your yoghurt maker does increase in temperature, we recommend monitoring the temperature and turning your machine off for a few hours when the temperature begins to exceed 43° C, and then turn back on later.

 GLA's Yoghurt Maker has been designed to hold the temperature in the correct range indefinitely and is ideal for extended fermentation times.

 Thermos-style yoghurt makers will help maintain the temperature of your milk, so the milk should be at 40 to 43 °C when placed in the yoghurt maker.
 Any hot water placed in your system to act as a heat reservoir should not touch the internal yoghurt container, as this can cause the milk to heat rapidly, and excessively.

 As with making any fermented milk products, cleanliness is vital in yoghurt making.
 Make sure that you thoroughly clean and sterilise all your utensils before using them.
 By heating milk to 40° C and then keeping it at that temperature you are deliberately creating the perfect environment to grow bacteria.
-Just be sure that you are only growing the bacteria (starter culture) that you have introduced, and not some other bacteria that blew in on the wind.
+Just be sure that you are only growing the bacteria (starter culture) that you have introduced, and not some other bacteria, mould or yeast that blew in on the wind.